ak799/hello-worlds/README.md

 # hello-worlds
-This repo is for [Hacktoberfest](https://hacktoberfest.digitalocean.com) Collection of over 300 Hello World programs, and counting!
+This repository is for [Hacktoberfest](https://hacktoberfest.digitalocean.com) Collection of over 300 Hello World programs, and counting!

 Check them out in the [examples](https://github.com/knightking100/hello-worlds/tree/master/examples) folder.